 A legal appeal against a decision of the Austrian Federal Tax Court may be filed with the Supreme Administrative Court, which is the second and last judicial instance in tax matters in Austria.
 The legal appeal can either be filed by the taxpayer or by the Austrian tax authority.
 The legal appeal must be submitted within a period of six weeks, which cannot be extended.
 The legal appeal is decided upon by the Supreme Administrative Court.
 There is no minimum threshold amount necessary to file a legal appeal.
 The legal appeal has to be addressed to the Federal Tax Court, which decides whether the procedural requirements are met.

-In order to be admissible the matters brought before the Supreme Administrative Court must address fundamental questions so that the Court may ensure the uniformity of the application of the (tax) law.
+To be admissible, the matters brought before the Supreme Administrative Court must address fundamental questions so that the court may ensure the uniformity of the application of the (tax) law.
 The Supreme Administrative Court decides on the admissibility of the legal appeal based on these criteria.
 A legal appeal to the Supreme Administrative Court may even be possible if the Federal Tax Court considers it inadmissible.
-In this case additional arguments must be made in the legal appeal.
+In this case, additional arguments must be made in the legal appeal.

 The Supreme Administrative Court does not decide on the facts and circumstances of the case, but only rules on questions of law and on errors of law or procedure, which might have influenced the wrong ascertainment of facts.
 The Supreme Administrative Court will not perform any factual investigations, nor will it review the facts and circumstances provided by the Federal Tax Court.
 No new facts will be considered by the Supreme Administrative Court.
 Only if procedural rules have been neglected, which, if considered appropriately, would have led to a different fact finding, may the Supreme Administrative Court annul the contested decision and refer the case back to the Federal Tax Court.

-At the Supreme Administrative Court representation by an attorney, a (registered) tax adviser or a certified public accountant is mandatory.
-The Court decides either by an annulment of the contested decision (referring the case back to the Federal Tax Court) or by a rejection of the legal appeal.
+At the Supreme Administrative Court, representation by an attorney, a (registered) tax adviser or an auditor is mandatory.
+The court decides either by an annulment of the contested decision (referring the case back to the Federal Tax Court) or by a rejection of the legal appeal.
 In rare cases, where there is no need for further investigation of the facts and circumstances, it has also the authority to rule in the case by changing the contested decision.
 Additionally, the Supreme Administrative Court is obliged to refer a case to the Constitutional Court if it considers a legal provision to be incompatible with the Austrian Constitution or to the European Court of Justice if a question arises that needs to be interpreted under EU law or in the case of doubts with regard to the compatibility of a domestic tax provision with EU law.

 vi Alternative procedure before the Constitutional Court